All Around You

 Look around—you’ll find shapes everywhere.

 - Circles are round with no corners.
 Look for circles printed on billboards and road signs.
-Encourage your child to use a finger to trace around the edges of plates and cups.
+Encourage your little one to use a finger to trace around the edges of plates and cups.

 - Rectangles have four straight sides and four corners.
 The sides across from each other are the same length.
 Look for windows, doors, and flags.
 Trace the edges of envelopes and sheets of paper.